MitchStephan/ISSS_Reporting_Application/README.md

 The database folder contains files that are relevant to the mysql database associated with the application The following files should be found within the database folder:

-a.
-DBInfo.php - contains the hostname, username, database name, and password for the mysql database associated with the application.
+- DBInfo.php - contains the hostname, username, database name, and password for the mysql database associated with the application.
 This file must be current, as both  isss_statistics.php and createChart.php rely on this file to make connection with the database.

-b.
-ISSS_projectDDL.sql - contains the ddl to create the schema of the database queried by the application.
+- ISSS_projectDDL.sql - contains the ddl to create the schema of the database queried by the application.
 The file also contains the dll to prime the program, country, and immigration_info tables.

-c. projectLogicalModel - an image describing the logical model of the database in Information Engineering notation.
+- projectLogicalModel - an image describing the logical model of the database in Information Engineering notation.

-d. projectRelationalModel - an image describing the relational model of the database, which is derived from the logical model described in projectLogicalModel
+- projectRelationalModel - an image describing the relational model of the database, which is derived from the logical model described in projectLogicalModel

-e. projectLogicalModel.dmd - an interactive file which can be loaded using OracleDataModeler.
+- projectLogicalModel.dmd - an interactive file which can be loaded using OracleDataModeler.
 This file contains both the logical and relational models of the database and can be edited/manipulated with OracleDataModeler when designing additions to the database.